The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures: Formulas for One-Loop EFT Prediction

 The one-loop correction in SPT is commonly written as the sum of four terms (e.g.~\cite{Scoccimarro:1997st}): \beq B_\text{1-loop} = B_{222} + B_{321}^{\rm (I)} + B_{321}^{\rm (II)} + B_{411}\ , \eeq where

 and we have used $\int_{\vq}\equiv \int \frac{d^3q}{(2\pi)^3}$.
 However, as described in~\cite{Carrasco:2013sva}, explicitly for the case of loop corrections to the power spectrum, it is possible and indeed very convenient to group these terms together as a single integrand to avoid possible numerical issues in the evaluation of the integral.
-They arise from large IR contributions in each diagram that, for IR-safe quantities, cancel in the final answer.
-To accomplish this, we first need to map each potential IR divergence in momentum space to the origin ($\vq=0$).
-These divergences are located at points where the argument of a factor of $P_{11}$ can approach zero, keeping the external momenta fixed at some nonzero values.
+These issues could arise from large IR contributions in each diagram that, for IR-safe quantities, cancel in the final answer.
+To accomplish this, we first need to map each potential IR divergence~\footnote{ These potential IR divergences will become true divergences in a no-scale universe ($P_{11}(k) \propto k^n$) with $n\geq -1$, and therefore the IR-safety procedure is absolutely necessary to obtain sensible results from the loop integrals in this case.
+In {\lcdm}, the linear power spectrum has a much steeper slope in the IR ($P_{11}(k) \sim k^1$ as $k\to 0$), which ensures IR convergence.
+However, this steepening happens only for $k\lesssim k_{\rm BAO}\simeq 0.01\hinvMpc$, which means that for the $k$'s of interest here, there will be large contributions peaked at $k\sim k_{\rm BAO}$ from each diagram that would cancel in the complete computation and therefore pose, at least potentially, a numerical challenge.
+The IR-safe integrand is automatically well behaved in the IR and so there is no large contribution from IR modes.
+We have checked in the two-loop power spectrum that the IR-safe integrand leads to a much stronger numerical efficiency~\cite{Carrasco:2013sva,Carrasco:2013mua}.
+We expect this to be the case also for the bispectrum, even though we have not compared the performance of the IR-safe integrand directly for this case. } in momentum space to the origin ($\vq=0$).
+These potential divergences are located at points where the argument of a factor of $P_{11}$ can approach zero, keeping the external momenta fixed at some nonzero values.

 In $B_{321}^{\rm (II)}$ and $B_{411}$, the only point where this can occur is $\vq\to 0$, so no re-mapping is necessary.
 In $B_{321}^{\rm (I)}$, if we examine the first permutation of external momenta that is explicitly written above, there are potential divergences at $\vq\to 0$ and $\vq\to\vk_2$; the second point can be mapped to the first one by the following manipulation, where $b_{321}^{\rm (I)}(\vq)$ (which also depends on the external momenta, but we suppress that dependence here) refers to the integrand of $B_{321}^{\rm (I)}$: